Sport and Leisure Park FAQs

 River Park Leisure Centre questions

 What will happen to the existing building at North Walls when you move to Bar End?

 The existing building will become redundant.
 The Council has not made any assumptions about selling the site linked to funding plans for the new leisure centre.

 When will River Park Leisure Centre close?

-River Park Leisure Centre will remain open until the new Centre opens which is expected to be early 2021.
+River Park Leisure Centre will remain open until the new Centre opens which is expected to be Spring 2021.